t-b/inferno/docs/README.md

 Configuration
 -------------
 By default Inferno looks for a configuration file in ~/inferno/config.ini.
-The installer will create ~/inferno/config.ini.example.
-You should copy config.ini.example to config.ini and edit it to match your setup.
+To create ~/inferno/config.ini.example run '>inferno setup'.
+You should copy config.ini.example located in the install folder, or the example created by inferno setup to config.ini and edit it to match your setup.
 Most sections in config.ini should be self explanatory.
 All sections are required.

 [HEADSTAGE TO UNIQUE ID] associates the numbers you use for your headstages 1-n to the serial number (8 digit number for 700B)  of the Multiclamp follow by an